imtorrr/chess-move-tracking/README.md

 4.  **Move Derivation**: By comparing consecutive FEN strings, the system identifies the moves made during the game.
 5.  **PGN Generation**: The sequence of identified moves is cleaned and compiled into a final Portable Game Notation (PGN) file, which can be used in any standard chess software.

+This repository contains the source code for Team XYZ, which participated in the CU Chess Detection 2025 Kaggle competition.
+The competition has concluded, and the leaderboard can be viewed here: https://www.kaggle.com/competitions/cu-chess-detection-2025/leaderboard.

 ![Chessboard Detection](https://via.placeholder.com/600x400.png?text=Replace+with+your+image+of+chessboard+detection)

 ## Installation